In Hell (after Gorky)

 Working for the first time in a directing team with the extraordinary Natasha Fedorova, we adopted a novel approach to the translation of the play and creation of the production: each of the actors was tasked with writing the dialogue for their own particular role, and this was honed into a coherent adaptation in rehearsal.
 This in itself was a challenge, and resulted in a very different rehearsal process from the physically-driven experimentation with space I usually undertake.
 We spent a good deal of the rehearsals sitting round together reading, discussing, cutting, re-reading, consulting the Russian, re-re-reading, cutting again; changing, adapting, a communal and collaborative process of writing.
 With the characters occupying a single space consistently (for largely design-pragmatic reasons we’d brought the outdoor Act 3 into the same space as the other acts), this approach actually seemed to help concentrate the pressure of this extraordinary, bleak, humane play.
 What was remarkable for me was the degree to which, through the literary and indeed sedentary early rehearsals, these characters emerged as fully formed physical beings from this process, despite its concentration on the word rather than the body.

 The actors were challenged to write their characters starting from themselves, finding their own voices in Gorky’s play, choosing their own paths through the minefields of translation.
 Casting was obviously key; and as a result all the characters took on elements of the identity of their creators.
-We had decided from the beginning not to set the play in period but to imagine it taking place a few years from now, a dystopic but entirely credible pan-European environment in which the last societal protections have been removed.
+We had decided from the beginning not to set the play in period but to imagine it taking place a few years from now, in a dystopic but entirely credible pan-European environment in which the last societal protections have been removed.
 In 1902 The Lower Depths was a furious and foreboding play; we wished to make it so for 2021.

 We made this production as the wave of omicron rolled inexorably in.
 The contemporary pressures we were exploring dramatically – climate crisis, wealth divide, migration, exploitation – were thrown into sharp and immediate relief by the very real pressure of trying to make the work in the face of almost inevitable lockdown.
 We were in the end able to stage the piece, in the teeth of the storm, to tiny masked audiences, huddling from each other in the cavernous space of the Embassy; and the performance conditions felt deeply appropriate to the piece – which begins with the sound of the moribund Eva coughing.